 The command speed pointer is set by rotation of the knob on the lower left of the bezel.
-Its position is sent to a fast/slow indicator on the ADI.

 Overspeed switching is fitted and provides an output signal whenever the airspeed pointer exceeds the limit speed pointer.

 Adjustable index marks are fitted on a track attached to the bezel.